gushogg-blake/rollup-plugin-spincheck/readme.md

 ### Build time

 The plugin does a simple string search for `spincheck=` in every module before processing it in order to avoid parsing overhead in files that don't have any annotated loops.
-For modules with (potential) annotated loops, the transform is done using [recast](https://github.com/benjamn/recast).
+For modules with annotated loops, the transform is done using [recast](https://github.com/benjamn/recast).

 ## Transform example